Banroad21/phonebook-backend/README.md

 3. npm run server

 **IMPORTANT**
 1. This server uses MySQL as Database and hosted in **Railway** which is a deployment platform that simplifies deploying web applications and databases by managing the underlying infrastructure.
-Thus, make sure to update the necessary database and connections.
-Create tbl_Contacts and tbl_Users
+Thus, make sure to update the **config default.json** and check database connections.
+Create tbl_Contacts and tbl_Users in Railway.
+2. Connect your github account to Railway and select MySQL

 **tbl_Users**
 UserID (primary key) [type_serial]